AvianNetwork/Avian/README.md

 not straightforward.

-About RavencoinClassic
+About RavencoinLite
 ----------------
 A digital peer to peer network for the facilitation of asset transfer.

 In the fictional world of Westeros, ravens are used as messengers who carry statements of truth.
-RavencoinClassic is a use case specific blockchain designed to carry statements of truth about who owns what assets.
+RavencoinLite is a use case specific blockchain designed to carry statements of truth about who owns what assets.

 Thank you to the Bitcoin developers.

-The RavencoinClassic project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
+The RavencoinLite project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
 We are eternally grateful to you for your efforts and diligence in making a secure network and for their support of free and open source software development.
-The RavencoinClassic experiment is made on the foundation you built.
+The RavencoinLite experiment is made on the foundation you built.

 Abstract
 ----------------
-RavencoinClassic aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
-Based on the extensive development and testing of Bitcoin, RavencoinClassic is built on a fork of the Bitcoin code.
+RavencoinLite aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
+Based on the extensive development and testing of Bitcoin, RavencoinLite is built on a fork of the Bitcoin code.
 Key changes include a faster block reward time and a change in the number, but not weighed distribution schedule, of coins.
-RavencoinClassic is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
-RavencoinClassic is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.
+RavencoinLite is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
+RavencoinLite is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.